 OpenSignal, a company that specializes in wireless coverage mapping has come up with some interesting revelation in its “Global State of Mobile Networks” report.
-It is survey-based study, where networking data was collected from 822,556 global mobile internet users.
-The survey findings indicate the average speed, and quality of mobile internet in various countries.
+It is a survey-based study, where networking data was collected from 822,556 global mobile internet users.
+The survey findings indicate the average speed and quality of mobile internet in various countries.

 Interestingly, it was not USA or UK but South Korea that topped the list with an average internet speed of 41Mbps.
-Singapore stood second position with 31Mbps, and Hungary third with 26Mbps.
+Singapore stood the second position with 31Mbps, and Hungary third with 26Mbps.
 Remember, these values are calculated from typical user speeds, not the theoretical maximums offered by some carriers in some locations.

 In the United States, the average mobile broadband speed was recorded at 12.3Mbps, while the UK and China edge ahead with 13.7Mbps and 18Mbps respectively.
-The results are highly varied across the Europe, with Scandinavia and Eastern Europe showing above 20Mbps.
+The results are highly varied across Europe, with Scandinavia and Eastern Europe showing above 20Mbps.
 Meanwhile, France, Germany, Italy, Greece, and Portugal are all virtually tied at 13Mbps.
 Emerging markets with less developed infrastructure, such as India, hand in much worse typical speeds, as you might expect, coming in at just 5.3Mbps.

 These results rely on network availability, and there is a correlation between network coverage and faster typical user data speeds.
 In many countries, the 4G LTE networks are still unavailable; hence most of the developing countries rely on slower 3G and even 2G networks to cover much of the users.